Boesmansgat

-Boesmansgat, also known in English as "Bushman's Hole", is a deep submerged freshwater cave (or sinkhole) in the Northern Cape province of South Africa, which has been dived to a depth of 282.6 m.
+Boesmansgat (or Bushmansgat), also known in English as "Bushman's Hole", is a deep submerged freshwater cave (or sinkhole) in the Northern Cape province of South Africa, which has been dived to a depth of 282.6 m.

-Boesmansgat was believed to have first been explored by amateur diver Mike Rathbourne, in 1977.
 The greatest depth attained was by Nuno Gomes in 1996, diving to a depth of 282.6 m.
 Its altitude of over 1500 m makes this a particularly challenging dive, requiring a decompression schedule equivalent for a dive to 339 m at sea level.
 Gomes' dive was a close call, as he got stuck in the mud on the bottom of Bushman's Hole for two minutes before escaping.

 On 24 November 2004, Verna van Schaik set the Guinness Woman's World Record for the deepest dive by diving down to a depth of 221 m.